 There are many great ways to use Surveys to better understand your customers.
 Here are some examples of how Surveys can be used to drive your business and product plan forward:

-- You would like to know what your customers thought about a recently released feature, or would like them to share their thoughts about new features the y’d like to see built.
+- You would like to know what your customers thought about a recently released feature, or would like them to share their thoughts about new features the they’d like to see built.

 - You’d like to better understand the demographic of customers who continue to use your app 20, 30, or even 40+ times.